NB1355/Dev-PP1/README.md

-# MOUNTAINEERING GLOBALV
+# MOUNTAINEERING GLOBAL
-## [Phase-I]  Scope: Intro of the  Biz Idea, Sample a Photo Gallery, Provide direct contact option.
+## [Phase-I]

 [Visit the Live Project here](https://nb1355.github.io/projects-c001-prd/)

-This website is developing parallel to forming a new business idea that combines mountaineering and professional photography services for professionals interested in crossing over to the other domain.
-Using only HTML 5 and CSS 3, is the firch choise to get a static responsive website running realy fast.
+This website is developing in parallel to forming a new business idea that combines mountaineering and professional photography services for the experts interested in crossing over to the other domain.
+Using only HTML 5 and CSS 3 is the first choice to get a static responsive website running fas

 ![text](/assets/images/readme/devices.jpg)